One Design event

 Gollywock Finish

 Ken Achee sent details of the finish he used on his Gollywock.
 After steaming the covered wing to shrink the tissue and properly align the surfaces, he applied the finish with an airbrush.
-He used a mix of 25% Randolph Non-Taunting Nitrate, 25% PPG Duracryl DTL876 slow-drying Acrylic Lacquer Thinner, and 50% Randolph dope thinner.
+He used a mix of 25% Randolph Non-Tautening Nitrate, 25% PPG Duracryl DTL876 slow-drying acrylic lacquer thinner, and 50% Randolph dope thinner.
 Spraying the finish kept the model light, and using the Duracryl helped prevent warps from shrinkage.